htondkar/ReactJS-To-Do-list/README.md

-to start => open console and type 'npm start' you need nodeJs installed.
+to start => open console and type 'npm install' and then 'npm start' . you need nodeJs installed.